-Non-TOE is: the MFP identified by the table 1.1, language file used for performing user interface function and application software installed by performing HyPAS function.
+Non-TOE is: the MFP identified by the table 1.1, language file used for performing user interface function and application software installed on the solution platform.

 Physical tamper resistance in hardware (including ASIC) comprising the MFP is not evaluated.